Wyvi/nr-model/README.md

 Set this branch as the default branch on GitHub.

+Rename files inside the `model` directory to include the correct version and change the model version inside the `build.sh` script.

 Next, make your modifications to the files within the model directory, and update the content of the `version` file to reflect the new version as `aa.bb.0`.
 Afterward, execute the `build.sh` script to ensure that everything